Helpful Renovation & DIY Tips

 Home Improvement & Renovating

-Painting is one of the easiest and most economical ways to renew a space, especially in the bathroom.
+At Bamfield Builders Supply, we believe painting is one of the easiest and most economical ways to renew a space, especially in the bathroom.
 Maybe your vanity needs some perking up, or you are dreaming of a new colour scheme in your bathroom.
 You can quickly get impressive results without having to replace your vanity.

 Bathroom vanities are an excellent project for the novice painter because they are usually not too large and can be completed in a weekend or two.
 At the same time, you’ll learn all the prep and painting skills you’ll need for future bigger home improvement projects.
 And most importantly, you will be able to give your bathroom a new look in a few days.